 5. When comparing prices, compare apples with apples.

 Sure, you can find plenty of places to rent on Airbnb—so many, in fact, that the options can be truly dizzying.
-Madelyn has a handpicked portfolio of apartments that she and her team have personally inspected, with prices that are nearly equivalent to those on Airbnb, once you factor in Airbnb’s service and cleaning fees.
-According to reviews from WOW List travelers, the additional services that Madelyn provides translate to additional value.
+Our Trusted Travel Expert has a handpicked portfolio of apartments that she and her team have personally inspected, with prices that are nearly equivalent to those on Airbnb, once you factor in Airbnb’s service and cleaning fees.
+And the additional service she provides translates to additional value.

 If you go: Ask Wendy to put you in touch with the right France travel specialist for your particular trip goals and needs.

-Disclosure: To report this story, our writer stayed in one of Madelyn’s apartments on a complimentary basis.
+Disclosure: To report this story, our writer stayed in an apartment on a complimentary basis.
 In keeping with WendyPerrin.com standard practice, coverage was not guaranteed and remains at our editorial discretion.
-You can read the signed agreement between WendyPerrin.com and Madelyn here.